Cabbage Hill

 Cabbage Hill’s various habitats are managed for the benefit of the wildlife and the enjoyment and accessibility of visitors.

-The wildflower meadows are cut for hay where the removal of each year's growth reduces the nutrient content of the soil and increases the diversity of the grassland.
+The wildflower meadows are cut for hay.
+The removal of each year's growth reduces the nutrient content of the soil and increases the diversity of the grassland.
 This cutting also provides suitable habitat for skylarks, ground nesting birds that prefer large expanses of short and tussocky grassland.

 Boundaries, areas which are not cut, are maintained around the edges of the meadows, scrub and woodland areas.
 This provides rough grassland as cover for wildlife and retention of seed heads for bird species such as goldfinches and linnet.